Income Tax Audit Under Section 44AB - IndiaFilings Last updated: June 10th, 2024 12:18 PM

 Forms Required to Furnish Tax Audit Report

-Form 3CA-3CD: This form is applicable for the person who is required to conduct an audit under any other law, like the Companies Act 2013
+Any person who is required to get a tax audit would be required to furnish the following forms: Form 3CA-3CD: This form is applicable for the person who is required to conduct an audit under any other law, like the Companies Act 2013 Form 3CB-3CD: This form is applicable to the person who is not mandated to conduct an audit under any other law.

 How to File Your Tax Audit Reports?

+Filing a tax audit report requires collaboration between a taxpayer and their Chartered Accountant (CA).
 The process begins with the taxpayer assigning Form 3CA-3CD to their CA through the e-filing portal.
 Once assigned, the CA will electronically accept the form and then use an offline utility to complete it.
-After filling out the form, the CA will upload it and any supporting documents back to the e-filing portal for the taxpayer’s review.
+After filling out the form, the CA will upload it and any supporting documents back to the e-filing portal for the taxpayer's review.
+Finally, the taxpayer will electronically verify the completed form using a digital signature certificate, which signifies their acceptance of the report.
+Upon successful submission, both the taxpayer and the CA will receive confirmation messages.

 Due Date for Filing Tax Audit Report